Meet Shea and Chris

 PetHospice was launched to solve the disconnect between the time and support needed as end of life nears, and the lack of time the primary care veterinarian is able to provide during a typical 20-minute appointment.

-Our goal has been to redefine the relationship that exists between the veterinarian, the pet parent, and the pet, and our model of care has broadened the scope of end of life care by bringing the pet parent into the equation in order to provide better, more complete care.
-Because at end of life, the pet is not the only "patient" that needs cared for, the family does as well.
+Our goal is to redefine the relationship that exists between the veterinarian, the pet parent, and the pet.
+Our model has broadened the scope of end of life care by bringing the pet parent into the equation to provide more complete care, because at end of life, the pet is not the only "patient" that needs support, the family does as well.

-And that is the heart of what we do – we walk with families every step of the way to ensure they get the same level of support that their pet does, during one of the most critical and emotional times in their relationship with them.
+And that is the heart of what we do – we walk with families every step of the way to ensure they get the same level of care that their pet does during one of the most critical and emotional times in their relationship with them.

-Our support includes in-home palliative and hospice care; in-home euthanasia; telehealth services; professional grief counseling; and online education and community support.
+Our support includes in-home hospice and end of life care, nationwide telehealth services, professional grief counseling, and free online education and community support.

 From day one, the mission of PetHospice has been a simple one: to make every pet’s end-of-life experience as meaningful as the life they’ve lived.
 Because we believe that making a better life for pets and their people, has to include making a better end of life for them as well.

 VETERINARY PRACTICE NEWS: Purina selects five emerging companies awarded $10,000

 PET FOOD PROCESSING: Leap Venture Studio picks promising startups for 2020 accelerator

 PET PRODUCT NEWS: Leap Ventures Backs Female-Led Startups with New Bootcamp